shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 9: Stack and Queues/Step 9.3: Monotonic Stack Queue Problems /Next Greater Element.md

 - https://leetcode.com/problems/next-greater-element-i/
 - naive -
-  - for all elements i in nums 2
+  - for all elements i in nums2
   - go from i + 1 to nums2.length - 1 looking for the next greatest element
   - put it in a map
   - then construct the result from this map